Proyecto OPENDATA4ICTS

 Objective 3: Develop Specific Software

-JSON format was chosen for metadata files due to its human- and machine-readability and easy conversion to other formats.
+Both applications generate metadata files in JSON format, selected due to its human- and machine-readability and its straightforward conversion to other structured formats when needed.

 - Each tab features a green "Save" button to store the entered data before generating the .json file.
 Even if fields are filled in, pressing the button is necessary to save them in the generated file.
 If not pressed, the values will be lost when switching tabs.